deStruct-code/JsLearning/README.md

-# JsLearning
+# Js Learning
-Features of JS, that every junior shoud know
+Features of JS, that every junior shoud know.